Set up the Order Entry Steps

 This allows you to finalize the order and record the transaction.

-- Click + New Action and select Collect Payment.
+- Click + New Step and select Collect Payment.

-- Action Name: The name appearing as a step in the process.
+- Step Name: The name appearing as a step in the process.
 Leave blank to use the default name.

 - Completion Type: This decides if the step is required, optional, or on-demand.